+(1) Does not include the Refunded Obligations.
 Preliminary, subject to change.
-Calculated at an assumed interest rate for the purposes of illustration.
+(2) Calculated at an assumed rate for purposes of illustration.
+Preliminary, subject to change.

-ANTICIPATED ISSUANCE OF MUNICIPAL DRAINAGE UTILITY SYSTEM REVENUE BONDS...
-The City does not anticipate the issuance of additional municipal drainage utility system revenue bonds within the next twelve months.
+ANTICIPATED ISSUANCE OF WATER AND WASTEWATER SYSTEM REVENUE BONDS...
+The City does not anticipate the issuance of additional water and wastewater system revenue bonds within the next twelve months.